 Family - Liliaceae

 Inflorescence - Single or paired flowers from nodes of aerial stems.
-Pedicels jointed, 8-15 m long, glabrous.
+Pedicels jointed above the middle, 8-15 m long, glabrous.

 Flowers - Perianth 3-6 mm long, that of the pistillate flowers slightly shorter than that of the staminate flowers, bell-shaped, the tepals oblong-elliptic, fused at the base, rounded at apex, greenish white to greenish yellow, glabrous.
 Stamens 6, fused to the base of the perianth, not exserted.
 Filaments to 3 mm long, glabrous.
 Anthers orange.
 Style 1, with 3 short stigmas.
 Ovary superior, 1.8 mm long, with 3 locules, each with 2 ovules.